Natural family planning is not “one thing.”

 - how they are tracked, and

-I’m a Marquette Method instructor, which is a method which is based in measuring hormone levels (estrogen and LH, specifically) via urine tests.
+I’m a Marquette Method instructor, which is an NFP method which is based in measuring hormone levels (estrogen and LH, specifically) via urine tests.

 Women using the Marquette Method also have the option to include other fertile signs into the observation routine, such as basal body temperature (BBT) readings, cervical mucus observations, and urinary progesterone tests.
 (For a full explanation of the Marquette Method protocol options, consult my Marquette Method Guide.)

-The chart below outlines some of the major similarities and differences between different methods of NFP, according to the fertile signs that the method tracks.
+The NFP methods comparison table below outlines some of the major similarities and differences between different modern NFP methods, according to the fertile signs that each NFP method tracks.